CSX 8888 incident: Timeline

-On May 15, 2001, a CSX locomotive engineer was using Locomotive #8888 to move a string of freight cars from track K12 to track D10 for departure on another train at Stanley Yard in Walbridge, Ohio, CSX's primary classification yard for Toledo.
-The string consisted of 47 freight cars; 25 of them were empty, but 22 of them were fully loaded, including two tank cars containing thousands of gallons of molten phenol, a toxic ingredient used in the production of many things including plastics, epoxies, nylon, numerous pharmaceutical drugs, detergents, and paints.
+On May 15, 2001, a CSX locomotive engineer was using locomotive #8888 to move a string of freight cars from track K12 to track D10 for departure on another train at Stanley Yard in Walbridge, Ohio, CSX's primary classification yard for Toledo.
+The string consisted of 47 freight cars; 25 of them were empty, but 22 of them were fully loaded, including two tank cars containing thousands of gallons of molten phenol, a toxic ingredient used in the production of many products, including plastics, epoxies, nylon, numerous pharmaceutical drugs, detergents, and paints.
 It causes severe chemical burns upon direct skin or eye contact and is exceedingly harmful when ingested.

 The engineer noticed a misaligned switch and concluded that his train, although moving slowly, would not be able to stop short of it, because the tracks were damp from rain.
 He decided to climb down from the train, correctly align the switch, and reboard the locomotive.

 Before leaving the cab, the engineer applied the locomotive's independent air brake.
-During mainline operation, he would also have applied the automatic air brake, which would set the brakes in each of the train's cars.
-But, as is normal for intra-yard movements, the air brakes of the train were disconnected from the locomotive and thus were not functional.
-Furthermore, applying the locomotive's brakes disabled the train's dead man's switch, which would otherwise have applied the train brakes and cut the engine power.
+His application of that brake also disabled the train's dead man's switch, which would otherwise have applied the train brakes and cut the engine power.
+During operation on a main rail line, he would also have applied the automatic air brake, which would activate the brakes on each of the train's cars.
+But, as is normal for intra-yard movements, the air brakes of the train were not connected to the locomotive and thus were not functional.

-The engineer also attempted to apply the locomotive's dynamic brake to slow the train to a crawl; dynamic brakes dissipate momentum (kinetic energy) by using the momentum of the train to drive the traction motors, generating electricity exactly like a regenerative braking system does in a hybrid/electric automobile, which slows the train.
-However, the engineer "inadvertently failed to complete the selection process", meaning that he in effect set the train to accelerate, not to brake.
+The engineer also attempted to apply the locomotive's dynamic brake to slow the train to a crawl; dynamic brakes dissipate momentum (kinetic energy) by using the momentum of the train to drive the traction motors (the reverse of the usual situation in which the motors drive the train), slowing the train and generating electricity as a regenerative braking system does in a hybrid or electric automobile.
+However, the engineer "inadvertently failed to complete the selection process", meaning that he in effect set the train to accelerate rather than brake.
 Using the power throttle handle, the throttle for the traction motors was set at notch 8.
-If the dynamic brakes had been properly engaged as intended, the locomotive would have used the motors against the momentum of the train as generators, causing it to slow down.
+If the dynamic brakes had been engaged as intended, the locomotive would have used the motors against the momentum of the train, causing it to slow down.
 Instead, the train began to accelerate.
-The way he could make this mistake is because the dynamic brake system in the EMD locomotives of the time had a second lever to select the dynamic brake with 3 positions, "off", "set-up", and "brk/brake".
-To apply the dynamic brakes, the engineer would need to re-apply the throttle with the selection lever in the "brake" position.
-Without the dynamic brakes engaged, the only functioning brake was the air brakes on the locomotive, and this was not enough to counteract its power.
+His mistake was possible because the dynamic brake system in the EMD locomotives of the time used a separate selection lever for the dynamic brake with three positions: "off", "set-up", and "brk/brake".
+To apply the dynamic brakes, the engineer would need to re-apply the throttle while that selection lever was in the "brake" position.
+Without the dynamic brakes, the only functioning brakes were the air brakes on the locomotive, and they were not enough to counteract its power.